EternityForest/SG1/README.md

 ### radio.sendBeacon(wakeUp=false)
 Send a beacon immediately.
-If wakeup is true, sends a wake beacon telling other nodes to wake up.
+If wakeup is true, sends a wake beacon telling other nodes to wake up briefly.  decodeSG1 will automatically detect and reply to beacon frames with another beacon.

+Note that beacons are not secure, and wake beacons are only semi-secure.
+If someone sends random beacons constantly, you can expect false positives every ten minutes, which could even happen accidentally, and as such they can only detect the absence of a device, but not securely confim it's presence.

+Wake beacons are harder to forge as devices will typically only listen for brief intervals, preventing battery attacks.

-Beacons on the current channel are recieved as if they are 0 byte packets.
+Beacons on the current channel are recieved as if they are 0 byte packets, and they are also used to calibrate RSSI.
+They do not carry any timing information, and due to the rolling code, they cannot be identified if the sender and reciever's clocks are not synchronized to within 16 seconds.

+It is suggested that devices send one periodically if they have no data to send.

 ### radio.xorshift32()